emilyfehr99/Automated-Post-Game-Reports/TWITTER_POSTING_GUIDE.md

 - Check that the batch generator completed successfully

 ### Rate Limits
-- Twitter Free tier: 1,500 tweets/month
+- Twitter Free tier: 1,500 tweets/month (~50 tweets/day)
+- With 12-16 games/day, you'll use ~360-480 tweets/month
 - If you hit rate limits, wait 15 minutes or upgrade your API plan

+### Timeline Management
+- Individual posts will appear on your timeline (not replies)
+- On big game days (12+ games), this will be 12+ consecutive posts
+- Followers will see all posts in their feeds
+- This is normal and accepted in Hockey Twitter culture

 ## Security Note